 "The preference for feeding pets vegan is not going away, and whilst processed pet foods come nowhere near close enough to providing everything a pet needs on a vegan diet, fresh pet food can do.
 DoGood have carefully considered all aspects of providing the protein, nutrients and important essential fatty acid hydration, not to mention water-based hydration,

 that a dogs' body needs to function optimally.
-If you are set on feeding your adult dog vegan, this really is the only way to do it safely.
+If you are set on feeding your adult dog vegan, this really is the best way to do it.
 After years of research into vegan pet food, decades as a pet industry nutrition consultant and a vegan myself, I don't say this lightly."

 Caroline has a Diploma in Nutritional Therapy and is a Pet Industry Nutrition Consultant, as well as being the author of two books: Imperfectly Natural Canine and The Best Dog Diet Ever.